World Geodetic System: WGS 72

-The value for the semimajor axis (a) of the WGS 72 Ellipsoid is 6378135 meters.
-The adoption of an a-value 10 meters smaller than that for the WGS 66 Ellipsoid was based on several calculations and indicators including a combination of satellite and surface gravity data for position and gravitational field determinations.
-Sets of satellite derived station coordinates and gravimetric deflection of the vertical and geoid height data were used to determine local-to-geocentric datum shifts, datum rotation parameters, a datum scale parameter and a value for the semimajor axis of the WGS Ellipsoid.
+The semimajor axis (a) of the WGS 72 Ellipsoid is 6378135 meters.
+The adoption of an a-value 10 meters smaller than that for the WGS 66 Ellipsoid was based on several calculations and indicators including a combination of satellite and surface gravity data for position and gravitational-field determinations.
+Sets of satellite-derived station coordinates and gravimetric deflection of the vertical and geoid height data were used to determine local-to-geocentric datum shifts, datum rotation parameters, a datum scale parameter, and a value for the semimajor axis of the WGS Ellipsoid.
 Eight solutions were made with the various sets of input data, both from an investigative point of view and also because of the limited number of unknowns which could be solved for in any individual solution due to computer limitations.
-Selected Doppler satellite tracking and astro-geodetic datum orientation stations were included in the various solutions.
+Selected Doppler satellite-tracking and astro-geodetic datum orientation stations were included in the various solutions.
 Based on these results and other related studies accomplished by the committee, an a-value of 6378135 meters and a flattening of 1/298.26 were adopted.

-In the development of local-to WGS 72 datum shifts, results from different geodetic disciplines were investigated, analyzed and compared.
+In the development of local-to WGS 72 datum shifts, results from different geodetic disciplines were investigated, analyzed, and compared.
 Those shifts adopted were based primarily on a large number of Doppler TRANET and GEOCEIVER station coordinates which were available worldwide.
 These coordinates had been determined using the Doppler point positioning method.